Data Integration Jobs

 Repository Folder |

-Defines the Repository Folder containing the workflow that you want to run.
+Defines the repository folder that contains the workflow that you want to execute.
 Variable Name: %%INF-REP_FOLDER |

 Workflow |

-Defines the workflow that you want to run in Control-M for Informatica.
+Defines the workflow that you want to execute.
 Variable Name: %%INF-WORKFLOW |

 Instance Name |

-Defines the specific instance of the workflow that you want to run.
+Defines the specific instance of the workflow that you want to execute.
 Variable Name: %%INF-INSTANCE_NAME |

-OS profile |
+OS Profile |

-Enables you to specify an OS profile when running or rerunning an Informatica job. |
+Enables you to specify an OS profile when executing or re-executing an Informatica job. |

 Run Options |

-Defines options regarding the workflow task hierarchy. |
+Defines the workflow task hierarchy. |

 Depth |

-Determines the number of levels within the workflow task hierarchy that is used to select workflow tasks.
+Determines the number of levels within the workflow task hierarchy that are used to select workflow tasks.
 Default: 10 Variable Name: %%INF- DEPTH |

 Run |